jnozzi/cocoadev.com/markdown/IPodNotification.md

 ----

-You may want to check into the General/DiskArbitration framework.
+You may want to check into the DiskArbitration framework.
 There are headers in /System/Library/Private Frameworks, and the source is in Darwin.
 You can get notified when a new drive is mounted, and there may be a way to tell if this new drive is an ipoodle or not.

 ----

-Easier...General/NSWorkspace has notifications for new mounted drives.
+Easier...NSWorkspace has notifications for new mounted drives.
 Check if its an iPod by looking for iPod_Control.

 ----